dkh0387/nextjsblueprint/README.md

      export default function UserButton({ className }: UserButtonProps) {}

     ```
+- NOTE: we can only use client components within server components!
+- All chld components automatically inherit component type from parent
 - `export default`: means that the function is automatically imported if the component is
 - `function UserButton()`: this is the component, can be used as HTML tag
 - `({ className }: UserButtonProps)`: props provided to the component; by using as HTML tag we define those pros along